anshhh1269-cmd/AeroDrive/README.md

 The ESP32 device connects to your local Wi-Fi network and establishes a secure connection to fetch live environmental or telemetry data via background HTTP requests.
 It parses real-time JSON payloads containing parameters like speed, acceleration vectors, temperature metrics, and system status.

+Then, the processed data is pushed directly to the display controller to update the custom retro-style dials, digital needles, and live graphs on the screen.
+Pressing any of the physical switches triggers immediate GPIO interrupts to execute custom routines, toggle display states, or send control commands back through the system.

 # The Schematics and PCB

 <img width="1098" height="719" alt="Screenshot 2026-08-04 234123" src="https://github.com/user-attachments/assets/d6cb46bd-2ea5-464e-a85f-00038c227bd0" />